karypis/karypis.github.io/index.md

 expression data (gCLUTO) and for predicting the secondary structure of proteins (YASSPP).

-Additional information about the software and download instructions can be found [here](glaros/software/overview.md).
+A lot of this software is available in the [Karypis Lab](https://github.com/KarypisLab) github page.
+Additional information about the software and download instructions can be found
+[here](glaros/software/overview.md).